silencer00001/bitcoin/README.md

 * Feel free to open more Github issues with other new bugs or improvement suggestions

-Pending additions:
+* Make sure send_MP returns an appropriate error code when out of funds Pending additions:

+* Bug on fee calculation in gettransaction_MP - unreliable
 ------------------

 * gettransaction_MP output should display matched sell offer txid